Posted in

 Spoke Tension

-Surprisingly, the spoke tension was not as good as the trueness, suggesting the rims were not perfectly straight and therefore required different spoke tension to ensure the wheels were true.
-A couple of spokes (2 on the rear wheel, 1 on the front wheel) were outside the 5% of the average.
+Surprisingly, the spoke tension was not as good as the trueness, suggesting the rims were not perfectly straight and therefore required varied spoke tension to keep the wheels true.
+A couple of spokes (2 on the rear wheel, 1 on the front wheel) were outside 5% of the average.
 Despite these three spokes, the results are still good enough for a 5/5 score.

 Rim Centering (Dishing)